Trendyol/go-dcp-kafka/example/README.md

 # How to Create a New Connector

-If you want to create a new connector that streams mutations from Couchbase to Kafka, you can use the `go-kafka-connect-couchbase` library.
+If you want to create a new connector that streams mutations from Couchbase to Kafka, you can use the `go-dcp-kafka` library.
 This library provides a simple and flexible way to implement connectors that can be customized to your needs.

 ## Step 1: Installing the Library

-To use the `go-kafka-connect-couchbase` library, you first need to install it.
+To use the `go-dcp-kafka` library, you first need to install it.
 You can do this using the `go get` command:

 ```
-$ go get github.com/Trendyol/go-kafka-connect-couchbase
+$ go get github.com/Trendyol/go-dcp-kafka

 ```